 The 2019 Festival provided a varied programme with events held in the Parish Church and Somerton’s Parish Rooms.
-It also supported a number of free events within the community for older residents of Wessex House Care Home and for the local school (King Ina Academy) and pre-school provision; with a free evening of folk music in the White Hart Hotel.
+It also supported a number of free events within the community, for older residents of Wessex House Care Home, and for the local school, King Ina Academy, and pre-school provision; with a free evening of folk music at the White Hart Hotel.

 To find out how to get involved, either as a participant, performer, volunteer or sponsor, please contact Jon Sackett by email at firstname.lastname@example.org

 We are very lucky to benefit from some great sponsors, providing either services or funding to continually help us improve the festival.
 Without this support, Somerstock would not raise the great sums it does for charity.

 In 2023, the money raised through both our town events and Somertock, enabled us to make a donation of £250 to the Dorset & Somerset Air Ambulance as well as supporting local youth group Archies Xtra.
 A collaboration with the School in a Bag charity to run the Somerstock bar raised an additional £4500 for that charity.